ssvlabs/ssv-dkg/README.md

 9. Initiator receives all messages from Operators with signatures/encrypted shares and prepares the deposit data with a signature and save it as JSON file
 10. Initiator prepares a payload for SSV contract
 11. After the deposit is successful and SSV contract transaction is accepted, Operators can continue with their duties using their share of the distributes key

+> ℹ️ NOTE: Threshold is computed automatically using 3f+1 tolerance.

 ### Note on DKG instance management